webrecorder/browsertrix-crawler/docs/docs/user-guide/outputs.md

 - An `indexes/` directory containing merged [CDXJ](https://specs.webrecorder.net/cdxj/0.1.0/) index files for the crawl, if the `--generateCDX` or `--generateWACZ` arguments are provided.
 If the combined size of the CDXJ files in the `warc-cdx/` directory is over 50 KB, the resulting final CDXJ file will be gzipped.
 - A single combined gzipped [WARC](https://www.iso.org/standard/68004.html) file for the crawl, if the `--combineWARC` argument is provided.
 - A `crawls/` directory including YAML files describing the crawl state, if the `--saveState` argument is provided with a value of "always", or if the crawl is interrupted and `--saveState` is not set to "never".
 These files can be used to restart a crawl from its saved state.
+- A `reports/` directory containing various reports generated during the crawl.
+See [Reports](reports) for more info.
+-

 ## Profile Outputs